Colonial Development and Welfare Acts

-The Colonial Development and Welfare Acts were a series of acts implemented by the British parliament.
+The Colonial Development and Welfare Acts were a series of acts implemented by the British Parliament.

 Colonial Development Act 1929

 Following the First World War, a group of European settlers emerged in Kenya, known as the Happy Valley set.
 Under the political guidance of Lord Delamere they sought to ensure that colonial policy suited the interests of these White settlers.
 However, with a certain amount of migration from the sub-continent of India, then under British rule, the racial exclusivity of the prime areas for settling came into dispute, and in 1923 Lord Devonshire issued the Devonshire Declaration.

 Colonial Development and Welfare Act 1940

-In 1942 the provisions of this act were used initially to fund the British Colonial Research Committee.
+In 1942 the provisions of the Colonial Development and Welfare Act 1940 (3 & 4 Geo.
+6. c.
+40) were used initially to fund the British Colonial Research Committee.
 Later the Colonial Social Science Research Council which was set up in 1944.
-The Act provided for £5mn per year for development and £500,000 per year for research.
+The act provided for £5 million per year for development and £500,000 per year for research.